 AIL Madrid complements its Spanish language courses with a Fun Afternoon Activities Program; 10 classes a week dedicated to learning more about the culture and customs of Spain and getting to know the city of Madrid a little bit better.
-And the best feature of the program is it is included at no extra cost!
+And the best feature of the program is it is included at no extra cost for the intesive courses students!

 10 classes of fun afternoon activities a week are made up by two classes every afternoon or evening from Monday to Friday.